justapawsibility/mfos-next/README.md

 ## developer notes

-porting 101
+porting for dumdumz

-- replace all the command endings with `goto :eof` (will add execdone in future)
+- replace all the command "endings" with `goto :eof` (will add execdone in future)
 - remove all the dependency checks (everything that gotos `:nocommand` except maybe devtools checks)
+- packages will need to bundle their own shit instead of relying on `compact.mcm` consolidations (to be fixed!!)
+- `%~dp0` needs to be changed to `%mfosLocation%` wherever used
+- reboots MUST be indirectly called via `set enforcereboot=true && goto :eof`
 - uwu